 The student will encounter two types of files.
-Permanent client files are stored in the large rotating file cabinets in the main office on the first floor.
+Past permanent client files are stored in the large rotating file cabinets in the main office on the first floor.
+Permanent client files will be soon stored electronically in Clinic Note.
 The "permanent files" are the formal medical record for the client.
-"Working files" are the folders for each client that contain the weekly notes and detailed plans, which are kept in the file cabinet in the Graduate Student Workroom.
-This file cabinet must be kept locked at all times.
+These files include soap notes and plans.
+"Working files" are the folders for each client that contain personal clinical notes and materials, which are kept in the file cabinet in the Graduate Student Workroom.
+This file cabinet must be kept locked at all times to ensure HIPAA compliance.
+CALIPSO documents tab will be utilized for supervisors to send Treatment Session Feedback Forms to students.